TheWeirdDev/theweirddev.github.io/_drafts/2016-01-06-tw-gnome-shell.markdown

 ---

 Lately I've been playing with __gnome-shell__, I wanted to create an extension and finally came up with a result.
-The experience was actually painful due to a lack of documentation.
+The experience was actually a bit painful due to a lack of documentation.
 In this post will present the simple extension I've got and provide explanations whenever I can.
 However, this should be taken with carefulness since I've start with few days ago.
 Nevertheless the extension is pretty simple and I think it can help someone starting by me.

 The extension looks like this:
 ![tw-example.png]({{ site.url }}/assets/posts/tw-gnome-shell/tw-example.png)
-It simply displays in the top panel a data retrieved from a web site.
-For information the web site I used is Transfer Wise but feel free to display whatever you like.
+It simply displays in the top panel data retrieved from a web site.
+For information, the web site I used to get the data is Transfer Wise, obviously you could you anything other service.

 This post is not a tutorial to start with gnome-shell, it would be a really tough work.
 There is actually not so many doucentation online.
 I will just recommend you this link [http://mathematicalcoffee.blogspot.fr](http://mathematicalcoffee.blogspot.fr/2012/09/gnome-shell-extensions-getting-started.html).